 Lender's Title Policy- this is a policy that is required by lenders to be purchased at the time of closing to protect their interest in the property.
 Basically the lender wants to ensure that should there ever be a claim against the property through some sort of title issue they have an instrument in place that allows them to recoup their investment.

 Owner's Title Policy- in most instances this policy is optional and offered to the borrower through the closing attorney or escrow agent.
-I asked one of our local closing attorneys, Sharon Plunkett of Taggart, Rimes, and Graham, to expand on this policy and she responded with the following.
+I asked one of our local closing attorneys, Sharon Plunkett of Young, Wells, Williams, to expand on this policy and she responded with the following.